maciejfec2i/expedited-training-sql/README.md

 The custom container should now be running.

-Use the following to stop the container
+Use the following command to stop the container
 ```
 docker stop mysql-sample-db
 ```